-- In order to meet these regulatory objectives, name-screening process is required to be embedded as an essential element of the effective customer due diligence program.
+- In order to meet these regulatory objectives, the name-screening process is required to be embedded as an essential element of the effective customer due to diligence program.

 - Name screening is also required to be performed at the transaction monitoring or customer review mechanism.

 - Name screening processes is also a safety mechanism used to guard against reputation, operational or legal risks and to prevent themselves of being used as a channel for money laundering or terrorist financing purposes.

 The name screening process should be performed for the following types of transactions:

 - New customers should be screened at the time of opening of accounts.